-On Monday, shares of Bilibili BILI saw unusual options activity.
-After the option alert, the stock price moved down to $109.99.
+On Tuesday, shares of Bilibili BILI saw unusual options activity.
+After the option alert, the stock price moved up to $104.13.

 - Option Type: SWEEP